 3.3 Growth rate

-The data pertaining to the growth rates, including absolute growth rate (AGR), crop growth rate (CGR), relative growth Rate (RGR), and net assimilation rate (NAR) of greengram, as influenced by sowing windows and nutrient management, are presented in Table 3 and 4.
-The findings demonstrated that both sowing windows and nutrient management significantly impacted the growth rates at various dates.
+The findings demonstrated that both sowing windows and nutrient management significantly impacted the growth rates at various dates (Table 3 and 4).

 Among the sowing windows, the crop sown on 8th and 14th March (D1) exhibited a significantly higher AGR and CGR during the periods of 25-50 DAS and from 50 DAS to harvest, comparable to the results observed in the second sowing.
 Additionally, RGR and NAR were also reported significantly higher in the same treatment but the treatments were failed to reach the level of significance during 25-50 DAS.
 The lower values were recorded on 29th March and 4th April (D4) during both the years.